-CBF invites teams of volunteers to register to assist with the recovery in Trenton and Conway.
+CBF invites teams of volunteers to register to assist with the recovery in Trenton.
 The long-term recovery work initially involves cleaning out homes and other property as well as removal of drywall, flooring, and other water-damaged materials.
 In Trenton, after 11/15/2018, we are requesting teams to help repair homes including installing drywall, sub-floors, and flooring.
 You are encouraged to bring your own tools and equipment trailers for this work, but not required.

 Recovery efforts in both locations are being carried out in partnership with CBF North and South Carolina with local churches providing lodging for volunteer teams.

 For those interested in volunteering, complete the volunteer application here.

 *Note: This form must be completed to serve with CBF Disaster Response